briangreenery/log-rotate-stream/README.md

 Default: `5 * 1024 * 1024` (5 MB)

 * `count` - The number of old log files to save.
 Default: `10`.

+Note that the log is rotated when `maxSize` is exceeded.
+This is so that typically only complete messages will be written to the log.